- What is the Leadership Studies program?

 Do I need to take the required courses in any certain sequence?

-Are there any core courses only offered once a year?
+Are any core courses offered only once a year?

 Yes, POL S 371 is offered only in the Fall semester.
 However, MGMT 371 - which is offered both in the fall and spring, can also be used to fulfill the same requirement.